Mr John Mullen

 Term: 2 August 2018 - 1 August 2021

-Arlene Tansey is a Director of Aristocrat Leisure Limited, Adelaide Brighton Limited, Primary Health Care, Infrastructure NSW and Lend Lease Investment Management.
-Arlene is also a member of the advisory board of Serco Asia Pacific.
+Arlene Tansey was appointed the Chair of the Audit committee in December 2018, following the conclusion of Mr Binsted’s term.
+She is a Director of Aristocrat Leisure Limited, Adelaide Brighton Limited, Primary Health Care, Infrastructure NSW and Lend Lease Investment Management.

 Before becoming a non-executive Director, Arlene Tansey worked in commercial and investment banking in Australia and in investment banking and law in the United States.
 She holds a Juris Doctor from the University of Southern California Law Centre and an MBA from New York University.
 Ms Tansey is a member of Chief Executive Women and a Fellow of the Australian Institute of Company Directors.